-The Origins-Spectral Interpretation-Resource Identification-Security-Regolith Explorer, or OSIRIS-REx, is a NASA mission in which a spacecraft travels to a near-Earth asteroid (NEA), Bennu, a carbon-rich asteroid.
-It will gather at least a 2.1-ounce sample to bring back to Earth for study to help scientists investigate how planets formed, and how life began, as well as improve our understanding of asteroids that could impact Earth.
+The Origins-Spectral Interpretation-Resource Identification-Security-Regolith Explorer, or OSIRIS-REx, is a NASA mission in which a spacecraft travels to a near-Earth asteroid (NEA), Bennu.
+Asteroids, like Bennu, may provide necessary natural resources, such as metals, water, and organics for future economic development and space exploration.
 The mission, launched September 8, 2016, is the first U.S. mission to return samples from an asteroid to Earth.
-OSIRIS-REx began the approach phase to the near Earth asteroid Bennu in August 2018.
+OSIRIS-REx arrived at Bennu in December 2018.
 OSIRIS-REx is the third mission in NASA's New Frontiers Program.

 - Map the asteroid